 We can now describe what it means for a material entity to be maximal relative to one or other of these three types of causal unity, and thereby introduce the BFO primitive object, as follows

-To say that a is maximal relative to some criterion of causal unity CUn means:
+To say that b is maximal relative to some criterion of causal unity CUn means:

-a is causally unified relative to CUn at t
+b is causally unified relative to CUn at t

-& if for some t and b (a continuant_part_of b at t & b is causally unified relative to the same CUn) then a and b are identical.
+& if for some t and c (b continuant_part_of c at t & c is causally unified relative to the same CUn) then b and c are identical.

 For example:

 relative to the causal unity criterion CU1: a cell or organism is maximal; your lower torso falls short of maximality; a pair of cells exceeds maximality.

 relative to the causal unity criterion CU2: a continuous dumbbell-shaped lump of iron is maximal; the connecting portion falls short of maximality; a pair of such dumbbell-shaped lumps exceeds maximality.

-relative to the causal unity criterion CU3: an armored vehicle is maximal; the portions of armor of an armored vehicle falls short of maximality; a pair of armored vehicles exceeds maximality.
+relative to the causal unity criterion CU3: an armored vehicle is maximal; the portions of armor of an armored vehicle falls short of maximality; a pair of armored vehicles exceeds maximality.]

-Elucidation of BFO:object
+Elucidation of bfo:object

 We cannot define ‘object’ in BFO simply by asserting that an entity is an object if and only if it is maximal relative to some causal unity criterion.
 This is because objects under all three of the headings around which our discussions are focused may have other, smaller objects as parts.
 A spark plug is an object according to criterion CU3; when inserted into a car to replace a defective spark plug, then it remains an object, but ceases to be maximal.
 Importantly, however, the spark plug as installed still instantiates a universal many instances of which are maximal.
 This suggests that we elucidate ‘object’ as follows:

-a(object)[Elucidation: a is an object means: a is a material entity which
+a(object)[Elucidation: b is an object means: b is a material entity which

 manifests causal unity of one or other of the types CUn listed above